Living with retinitis pigmentosa

 Nobody seems to understand:

-assert ("cane" == "full-hog-pitch-black-lights-out-holy-shit-youre-ineluctably-and-interminably-blind") is FalseThe percentage of blind people who can’t see anything is actually exceptionally rare.
-It’s like 1% of blind people altogether.
+assert ("cane" == "full-hog-pitch-black-lights-out-blind") is FalseThe percentage of blind people who can’t see anything at all is actually not as high as you may think.
+It’s like 18% of blind people altogether.
 The purpose of the sunglasses is roughly two-fold: give the eyes a break, and signal to others that your eyes are cooked so there’s no guesswork.

 Altogether, this places me in the category of “invisibly disabled”, which brings a unique class of uncomfortable experiences.